codurance/site/_posts/2015-07-29-a-month-of-apprenticeship.md

 I'll propose more conference talks and might present or host more LSCC meetings.
 I will also start working on a larger project (a journeyman's piece, so to speak) to practice DevOps, Functional Programming and Domain Driven Design.

-I am exited to see where it leads me!
+I am excited to see where it leads me!